 The case of little Noah

-Back in 2019, the Washington Post reported on a case where two parents removed their three-year-old son from chemo treatment for his leukemia, claiming he no longer needed it after two rounds.
+Back in May of 2019, the Washington Post reported on a case where two parents removed their three-year-old son from chemo treatment for his leukemia, claiming he no longer needed it after two rounds.
 However, a few days later, police put out a bulletin for Noah, saying he was “missing” and “endangered” after his parents failed to bring him to a scheduled treatment appointment.

 Noah was taken from his parents and given medical treatment, according to the Post, while his parents were investigated for neglect and forced to go to court for a custody hearing.
 Supporters of the couple called the incident medical kidnapping.
 Said Noah's mother, Taylor Bland-Ball, “We're not trying to refuse any kind of treatment.
 They think we're refusing treatment all around, putting him in danger, trying to kill him.
 But not at all.
 We're trying to save him.”